Livorno, Italy Port Guide

 Top Things to Do

-- Stroll along the scenic canals of the Venezia Nuova district
+- Explore the historic canals of the Venezia Nuova district.

-- Explore the bustling Mercato Centrale for local delicacies
+- Stroll through the bustling Mercato Centrale for local delicacies.

 Typical Weather

-Livorno has a Mediterranean climate, with warm summers and mild winters.
-The best time to visit is from late spring to early autumn when temperatures are pleasant, while winter can be quite cool and rainy.
+Livorno enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
+The best time to visit is during the spring and early fall when temperatures are pleasant, while the summer months can be quite hot and crowded.

 What to Pack